-This section describes cultural resources in the Project Section, where cultural resources are susceptible to change as a result of project construction and operations.
-Cultural resources include pre-contact and historic-period archaeological resources; historic built resources; and TCPs that are listed in or found eligible for listing in the National Register of Historical Resources (NRHP), the California Register of Historical Resources (CRHR), or qualifying local registers.
+This section describes cultural resources in the San Francisco to San Jose Project Section (Project Section, or project), where cultural resources are susceptible to change as a result of project construction and operations.
+Cultural resources include pre-contact and historic-period archaeological resources; historic built resources; and traditional cultural properties (TCP) that are listed in or found eligible for listing in the National Register of Historic Places (NRHP), the California Register of Historical Resources (CRHR), or qualifying local registers.
 Pre-contact archaeological resources are places on the landscape that contain the physical remnants of activities carried out by Native Americans during the pre-contact period (as late as A.D.
 1769).
 These remnants may include artifacts, cultural features, subsistence remains, and human burials.
 Historical archaeological resources are post-European contact resources that may include remnants of early settlements-features such as wells, privies, and foundations-that have the potential to address relevant research questions for the region.
 Historic built resources include buildings, engineered structures, and landscapes that were created during the historic period (pre-1967), as well as districts or groupings of such resources.
 TCPs are places important to Native Americans or other living communities or ethnic groups.